Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/After Arrival.md

 There are also some other second-hand bicycle stores which could be found in google maps.

-You can also buy bicycle from Facebook Marketplace (be aware to get a purchase receipt of that guy)
+You can also buy bicycle from Facebook Marketplace (be aware to get a purchase receipt)